ziyaoh/allennlp/tutorials/how_to/bidaf.md

 ```

 Now that the model is trained, there should be a bunch of files in the serialization directory.
 The `vocabulary` directory
 contains the model's vocabularies, each of which is a (distinct) encoding of strings as integers.
-In our case, we'll have one for `tokens` (i.e. words) and another for `tags`.
-The various
-`training_state_epoch_XX.th` files contain the state of the trainer after each epoch (`.th` is the suffix for serialized torch tensors),
+The various `training_state_epoch_XX.th` files contain the state of the trainer after each epoch (`.th` is the suffix for serialized torch tensors),
 so that you could resume training where you left off, if you wanted to.
 Similarly, the `model_state_epoch_XX.th` files contain the model weights after each epoch.
 `best.th` contains the *best* weights (that is, those from the epoch with the smallest `loss` on the validation dataset).